JMC’s Carroll an Army Materiel Command Employee of the Quarter honoree

 |0

-This work, JMC’s Carroll an Army Materiel Command Employee of the Quarter honoree, by JMC Public Affairs Office, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JMC’s Carroll an Army Materiel Command Employee of the Quarter honoree, by Matthew Wheaton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT